Liao Lisheng: Early life

 Liao Lisheng was born in Longgang, Shenzhen to a Teochew family that originated from Jiexi.
 He started his football career when he received organized football training at age nine at the Guangxi Hercules Football School.
 He later trained with Zhaoqing Sunray Cave Football School, Gu Guangming Football School, and Shenzhen Kingway's youth academy between 2005 and 2008 and eventually joined Dongguan Nancheng's youth academy in 2008.

 Dongguan Nancheng

 Liao was promoted to Dongguan Nancheng's first team in the 2011 season.
 Liao scored three goals in 19 appearances in the group stage as Dongguan finished the fourth place in the south group and entered the playoff stage.
-Liao played in all five matches in the playoffs; however, Dongguan lost to Chongqing F.C.
-3-0 on aggregate in the semifinals which meant they failed to be promoted to China League One directly, and then lost to Fujian Smart Hero 2-0 in the third place playoff and failed to enter to the relegation playoff.
+Liao played in all five matches in the playoffs; however, Dongguan lost to Chongqing FC 3-0 on aggregate in the semifinals which meant they failed to be promoted to China League One directly, and then lost to Fujian Smart Hero 2-0 in the third place playoff and failed to enter the relegation playoffs.